 Can I Store The Baked Pastry on My Counter Top?

-Yes, store it in an air-tight container or a Ziploc bag for the first day.
+And this recipe has chocolate and Biscoff, and since it doesn’t have a creamy filling, I store it in an air-tight container or a Ziploc bag for the first day.
 Then later, I would recommend you keep it in the refrigerator.

 Can I Make This Dessert Ahead of Time?

 Yes, but if you want it at its best, you’ll want to serve it a couple of minutes after it’s baked.
-But, if you can’t serve it right away, this dessert is still pretty tasty at room temperature.
+But if you can’t serve it right away, this dessert is still pretty tasty at room temperature.

 How to Braid Puff Pastry